-In March of 2016, the U.S. Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA) and Federal Railroad Administration (FRA) announced that the agencies were seeking public input on the impacts of screening, evaluating and treating rail workers and commercial motor vehicle drivers for obstructive sleep apnea.
-The document is the AASM’s response to the FMCSA and FRA proposal.
-Our response will also be in the May edition of JCSM.
-We will post the article as soon as it is published.
+In March 2016 the U.S. Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA) and Federal Railroad Administration (FRA) announced that the agencies were seeking public input on the impacts of screening, evaluating and treating rail workers and commercial motor vehicle drivers for obstructive sleep apnea.
+An AASM task force reviewed the proposal and submitted comments, which were published in the May 2017 issue of the Journal of Clinical Sleep Medicine.

 - FAQs about management of OSA in commercial motor vehicle operators (CMVOs)

 The AASM drafted a Frequently Asked Questions (FAQ) document to help board-certified sleep physicians, primary care physicians, and occupational medical practitioners manage commercial motor vehicle operators (CMVO) with OSA.

 AASM’s drowsy driving position statement is to educate both healthcare providers and the general public about drowsy driving risks and countermeasures.